wpilibsuite/frc-docs/source/docs/hardware/sensors/sensor-overview-hardware.rst

     * USB

 In general, support for sensors that communicate via analog and digital inputs is straightforward, while communication over serial bus is more complicated.
-.. note:: This section covers sensor hardware, not the use of sensors in code.
-For a software sensor guide, see :ref:`docs/software/sensors/sensor-overview-software:Sensor Overview - Software`.